farrael004/Graphical_Optimizer/README.md

 The function that implements the model that takes different hyperparameters for experimenting.
 This function is assumed to return the model so it can be used for making predictions and measuring its performance.
-Optinally, a second output for displaying mid training performance can be included when returning the function.
+Optionally, a second output for displaying mid-training performance can be included when returning the function.
 This second output must be a dictionary and must be able to be JSON serializable.

 - ``PredictionFunction``: Prediction function.

-The function that takes the model function and input data to make a prediction.
+The function takes the model function and input data to make a prediction.
 This function is assumed to return the prediction so it can be used for calculating the prediction performance.

 - ``PerformanceFunction``: Performance calculation function.

 The function that takes a prediction by the model to compare its performance with labeled data.
-This function is assumed to return the scores in type dictionary. hyperparameters.
+This function is assumed to return the scores in the type dictionary. hyperparameters.

 - ``hyperparameters``: All possible parameters.